 But the internet is not always a friendly place for people with disabilities.
 According to research from Pew, disabled Americans are far less likely to use the internet due to a lack of accessibility they experience with most websites.
 Another study found that 71% of disabled users will exit a website if it is too difficult for them to use.

 - 83% of participants with access needs limit their shopping to sites that they know are accessible

 - 98% of websites ignore accessibility altogether

 Statistics like this make a strong case for creating an accessible website.

-But you may have heard some conflicting information regarding website accessibility… Some say that it is incredibly important, while others say it’s a waste of time, effort, and money for features that are rarely used.
+But you may have heard some conflicting information regarding website accessibility.
+Some say that it is incredibly important; others, it’s a waste of time, effort, and money for features that are rarely used.

 It Is Required by Law: Myth (sort of)

 Currently, the only entity required by law to adhere to is WCAG (Web Content Accessibility Guidelines) standards are websites for the federal government departments and agencies.

 So no, it is not currently a legal requirement for ALL businesses to create an accessible website; however, this could change in the future.
 And it’s important to note that numerous companies have been sued for a lack of website accessibility.

 For example, Domino’s Pizza was sued after a blind customer was unable to use their mobile app with a screen-reading device.
 This lawsuit was presented before the Supreme Court, which ruled that the pizza chain was not compliant with the Americans with Disabilities Acts and was required to pay restitution.